payflip-labs/.github/profile/README.md

 It’s scattered across different systems, each with its own way of working.
 Every time you want to use it, you’re forced to think about where it is, how to move it, and what steps are required before you can actually pay someone.

+And even after that, you often have to wait.

 What should be simple ends up feeling like a process.

 ---